KenzieNimmo/pulses_extract/README.md

 Editting Daniele &amp; Kelly's pipeline to analyse R2 Effelsberg data

 https://github.com/danielemichilli/pulses_extract/blob/master/FRB121102_Puppi_1.sh
-  I'm trying to edit this code to incorporate the DM of R2.
-And include the fact it's Effelsberg data and not Arecibo.
+  Editting the pipeline for R2 data.
+Plan for the future is to generalise this code with an input script for users to edit.